tinmarino/try/speech.md

 ## 1/ Intro: MJ 30s

 Good morning,

 We are 2 lost souls working in the Alma Department of Computing.
-Here, everyone uses computers for their daily duties but in computing we have ~~no professional life outside the digital world!~~
+Here, everyone uses computers for their daily duties.
+The difference in computing is that we never leave them.

 As for cooking, coding is a metaphor of labour, transformation, life!
 Welcome in this digital world!

-Software never work.
+There is only one rule: software never work.
 We, humble humans, never know how to fix it but, anyway, we are going to show you how we try!

 ## 2/ Hot and Cold: Dichotomy: Tin 1min